B2B Manufacturing · Marketing Strategy

 The sequence trap: Get the order wrong — running ABM campaigns before your product pages can support the traffic — and you’re spending budget to send buyers to a dead end.
 A manufacturer running paid search to product pages with missing CAD files and outdated specs isn’t generating demand.
 They’re paying to broadcast their data gaps to the exact engineers they’re trying to win.

-Industrial digital marketing runs on a website architecture and technology stack most manufacturers haven't built for buyers.
-Gartner projects that 80% of B2B sales interactions will occur in digital channels by 2025 — meaning your website, not your sales rep, is now the primary touchpoint for most of a buyer's evaluation.
-Yet most manufacturer sites are structured around the company — about us, products, news, contact — rather than the buyer's research workflow.
-A buyer evaluating a hydraulic fitting lands on a product page from search and needs specifications, downloads, and certifications immediately, without navigating three menu levels to find them.
+Industrial digital marketing runs on a website architecture and technology stack most manufacturers haven’t built for buyers.
+Gartner projects that 80% of B2B sales interactions will occur in digital channels — meaning your website, not your sales rep, is the primary touchpoint for most of a buyer’s evaluation.2

 Generative Engine Optimization (GEO)

-The first layer is top-of-funnel: application guides, technical comparison articles, engineering how-tos, and standards explainers targeted at your ideal customer before they've formed a shortlist.
-This content earns search visibility on the informational queries buyers run early in their evaluation — building category authority with the target audience in each vertical segment.
+Application guides, technical comparison articles, engineering how-tos, and standards explainers.
+This content earns search visibility on informational queries buyers run early in evaluation.

-The second layer is product content: spec sheets, CAD downloads, compliance documentation, and selection guides.
-This is what buyers return to once they've identified your brand as a candidate, what gets forwarded inside the buying committee, and what engineering references during design validation.
+Spec sheets, CAD downloads, compliance documentation, and selection guides.
+This is what buyers return to once they’ve identified your brand as a candidate, what gets forwarded inside the buying committee.

 This is the differentiation pillar — and the one most industrial marketing frameworks skip entirely.

 A product information management (PIM) system is the operational infrastructure that closes this gap.
-A PIM centralizes specs, images, CAD files, compliance documents, and marketing copy in a single governed source of truth, then syndicates structured data to every downstream channel — website, distributor portals, marketplace listings, printed catalogs — from that source.
 Without a PIM, every spec change requires manual updates across multiple systems; with one, engineering updates a tolerance value once and it propagates everywhere.

-Where Catsy fits: Catsy's integrated PIM + DAM platform is the product-content foundation that makes Pillars 4 and 5 possible.
-Specs, images, CAD files, compliance docs, and channel-ready descriptions all live in one place — then syndicate to your website, Amazon, Home Depot, distributor portals, and ERP without manual re-entry.
-For manufacturers managing 1,000+ SKUs, this is where the strategy stops being theory.
+Where Catsy fits: Catsy’s integrated PIM + DAM platform centralizes specs, images, CAD files, compliance docs, and channel-ready descriptions — then syndicates to your website, Amazon, Home Depot, distributor portals, and ERP without manual re-entry.

 Trade shows and technical conferences for relationship-stage buyers

-McKinsey research shows personalization drives 10–15% revenue lift — and in industrial ABM, that personalization operates at the account level, with different content for decision makers in engineering, procurement, and operations.
-It works by identifying named target accounts from sales teams' priority lists and triggering coordinated outreach when intent signals fire.
+McKinsey research shows personalization drives 10–15% revenue lift.5 In industrial ABM, that personalization operates at the account level, with different content for engineering, procurement, and operations.

 The patience rule: Allow a minimum of two full sales cycles before drawing conclusions.
-New channels, content programs, and ABM motions all require 6 to 12 months before the data is directionally reliable.
 Teams that judge industrial marketing on 90-day metrics routinely abandon strategies that were working.

 4. The 90-Day Industrial Marketing Rollout